 Eligible master's candidates may be considered as carrying a full academic load (full-time status) when enrolled for 1 credit hour of Thesis 700F after completing all required credits for the graduate degree including the program's requirements for Thesis 700.

 For graduate assistants, the full-time load is 6 credit hours of course work relevant to their degree.
 Audit hours do not count toward the minimum.
 Because their duties ordinarily require 20 hours per week, they are restricted to a maximum of 9 credit hours.
-However, with special permission from the graduate chair and the Graduate Division, graduate assistants may register for 12 credit hours, including audits.
+However, with special permission from the graduate chair and Graduate Education, graduate assistants may register for 12 credit hours, including audits.

 Variable Credit Courses